Zyxtis/Stratagem-Radial-Menu/README.md

 ### Usage Instructions:
 1. Installation: Ensure you have AutoHotkey v2 installed.
 Unzip the archive and run Radial_menu.ahk.
 2. Initial Setup: Open the Settings tab.
 Set your desired Radial Menu Key (Default: Middle Mouse Button).
 Match the Stratagem Menu Key in the script to your in-game key (Default: Left Ctrl).
-Set your Stratagem Input Layout (Arrows are highly recommended, as the game uses WASD by default).
+Set the Stratagem Input Layout to match between the script and the game (Default: Arrows in the script, WASD in-game).
 3. Managing Binds: Use the GUI to add (+) or remove (-) Stratagems for your active profile.
 Double-click (LMB) a Stratagem in the list popup to mark it as a favorite.
 This allows you to highlight essential Stratagems (like Reinforce or Resupply) and sort them with a single click.
-4. Using the Radial Menu: Press the Radial Menu Key to trigger the menu.
-While holding the key, move your mouse toward the desired Stratagem and release it to execute the macro.
+4. Using the Radial Menu: Hold the Radial Menu Key to open the menu.
+While holding the key, move your mouse to the desired Stratagem, then release the key to execute the macro.

 ### Important Notes: